asiffer/libfolding/_pages/04_rlang.md

 The Folding Test of Unimodality remains a statistical tool, so making a `R` implementation seemed relevant for us.

 Our package `Rfolding` has been published on [CRAN](https://cran.r-project.org/web/packages/Rfolding/index.html) on september 2018.
-Henceforth developpers to get and use it more easily!
+Henceforth developpers can get and use it more easily!

 ## Installation